 Back for the Finale: The evicted housemates usually return for the finale night, as with most versions.

 Camp Gay : Marco, Kemal, Shahbaz, Dennis, Tom and Scott.
 You could also make a case for Craig from the 2005 series.
+The increasing levels of campness are hilariously mocked by Lee Mackin his stand up show.

 Catch Phrase: "Big Brother house, this is Davina.
 You are live on channel 4.
 Please do not swear!" or "You have 30 seconds to say your goodbyes.
 I'm coming to get you!"